LambdaTest/protractor-selenium-sample/README.md

 This code will fire up a virtual machine with Chrome 73 on Windows 10 and will perform the given function.
 ## Parallel Testing for Protractor JavaScript

-Will use the same test script over different configration to demonstarte parallel testing.
+Will use the same test script over different configuration to demonstrate parallel testing.
 Parallel testing with Protractor will help you to run multiple test cases simultaneously.

 * **Parallel Test**- Here is JavaScript file to run Protractor Testing on a parallel environment i.e. different operating system (Windows 10 and Mac OS Catalina) and different browsers (Chrome, Mozilla Firefox,Internet Explore, Edge, and Safari).